Why the Dell rumors might have substance

 When the deal closed in 2016, the question was how the company would deal with all of that debt.
 The thinking at the time was that the company would sell off some of the EMC pieces.
 It did jettison its own software division in July 2016 for $2 billion to Francisco Partners and Elliott Management.
 It also got rid of Documentum, the content management company EMC had purchased back in 2003 for $1.7 billion, selling off to rival OpenText for an undisclosed price in January 2017.
 Surprisingly, it has kept much of the EMC federation intact.

-One thought at the time was that Dell, which owns a majority stake in VMware, would sell part of those holdings, while still maintaining more than 50 percent of the stock.
+One thought at the time was that Dell, which owns an 80 percent stake in VMware, would sell part of those holdings, while still maintaining more than 50 percent of the stock.
 It’s worth noting that VMware is sold on the stock market as an independent company.
 That never happened and now we find Dell may in fact want to buy out the rest, or have itself swallowed up by VMware, which is a smaller company.

 The whole thing comes back to why Dell felt compelled to buy EMC in the first place.
 While some questioned the wisdom of a deal that large, Oracle chairman Larry Ellison called the deal brilliant.
 His only regret was that his billions were otherwise occupied with his company’s transition to the cloud.
 Those data centers do tend to be costly.